 Also NEW in 2018 is the Cardiff and the Vale Real Ale Trail hitting the Vale of Glamorgan and Cardiff on 21st of April, 11am to 11pm.
 We take you from the city out into the Vale via some of the best real ale pubs.
 Participating pubs include The Hopbunker in Cardiff, The Three Horseshose in Moulton, Red Lion in Pendolyn, Fontygary Inn in Rhoose with more to be announce soon!
 Tickets will be available in March.
 Get the latest news on Twitter and Facebook.

 Flintshire Real Ale is the original Ale Trail started 7 years ago to support rural village pubs and even if we do say ourselves it’s been quite successful.
-We’re excited to announce there will be new pubs unveil for this April’s route!
-Tickets available from March.
+We’re excited to announce there will be new pubs unveil for this years route!
+Tickets available from April.
 Follow us on Facebook and Twitter for the latest.

 Ale Trailers enjoying a pint at Deva microbrewery in Sept 2017.